My Tokyo Guide

 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

-Western Tokyo is comprised of 30 towns and villages that lie to the west of the 23 central wards of greater Tokyo.
-They are mainly a residential area for commuters who work in the city.
-While often not publicised as a tourist location, western Tokyo has parks, shrines and sake factories to explore.
+Nishitokyo is one of the 30 municipalities in the Tama region, which lies to the west of Tokyo's 23 special wards.
+It is mainly a residential area for commuters who work in the city.
+While often not publicised as a tourist location, Nishitokyo has parks, shrines and sake factories to explore.

 Nearest station is Tanashi Station on Seibu Shinjuku Line

 From Haneda airport: Around one hour 15 minutes by train.